DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

     return df_merged
 ```
 **Mean:**
 From the outputs the mean number of arrivals for all countries per year seemed to be increasing each year apart from the year 1997 to 1998 where it dropped from `6.096559e+06` to `5.257463e+06`.
+The overall increase was expected.
+**Max:**
+The maximum value displayed for number of arrivals in each year, over the years fluctuated with a decrease in 1997 to 1998 and stayed at very close values in the years 2000 to 2002.
+There was big decrease of the maximum value from 2.17877 x 10^8 to 1.171090 x 10^8 between 2019 and 2020 which can be understood that the drop was largely related to the COVID-19 pandemic [9].

 <br/>
 <br/>